awslabs/aws-sdk-rust/README.md

 **Please Note: The SDK is currently released as an alpha and is intended strictly for feedback purposes only.
 Do not use this SDK for production workloads.**

 This SDK for Rust is code generated from [Smithy models](https://awslabs.github.io/smithy/) that represent each AWS service.
-Code to generate the SDK can be found in [smithy-rs](https://github.com/awslabs/smithy-rs).
+Code used to generate the SDK can be found in [smithy-rs](https://github.com/awslabs/smithy-rs).

 ## Getting Started with the SDK